How Long Does It Actually Take to Build a Habit?

 Many of the habits we want to change aren’t habits we planned for; they just happened.

 But one thing is for sure: Breaking a habit is harder than creating a new one.
 That’s because breaking habits requires unlearning a behavior.
 (In neuroscience speak, the connections between the neurons that have associated one event with a particular action or outcome need to weaken.)

-Regardless of your goals, don’t let this fact, the time commitment, or other factors to hinder your progress.
-Above all, it’s important to build habits that serve to your benefit, which should be well worth the wait—whether it takes 66 days or otherwise.
+Regardless of your goals, don’t let this fact, the time commitment, or other factors hinder your progress.
+Above all, it’s important to build habits that serve to benefit your overall health, which should be well worth the wait—whether it takes 66 days or otherwise.